Jovann365/InternetProgramming/README.md

-# Internet Programming on the Clients Side :books:
+# Client-Side Internet Programming :books:

 In this repository I am uploading all of the exercises I have done in JavaScript for
 the subject **Internet Programming** :email: